 How many appointments you decide you would like to attend is up to you.
 I believe you will know when you have got what you need from our work together.
 You may find you choose to attend for only a few appointments, or you may want to continue longer.
 The choice is yours.

-I recognise you may have a busy life around which to fit your counselling appointments.
+I recognise you may have a busy life around which to fit your counselling.
 We will agree together a convenient time for our appointments.
-I can offer daytime and early evening appointments available during the week, as well as Saturday morning.
+I offer appointments through the day and into the early evening.

 How do I know you’re properly qualified?